 The University remains committed to being a leading contributor to the cultural life of Aberdeen and the wider North East of Scotland.
 In line with the UK Concordat for Engaging the Public with Research, and commitments made in its Strategic Plan (2015-2020), the University retains its high-level strategic commitment to engage and empower local communities through research.
-As reported in its three-year OA in 2017, it hosts a diverse range of events, exhibitions and activities throughout the local region, led primarily through its Public Engagement with Research Unit (PERU).
+As reported in its three-year OA in 2017, it hosts a diverse range of events, exhibitions and activities throughout the local region, led primarily through PERU.
 Across 2016/17, attendance at University events collectively totalled over 100,000 people, with over 35,000 of those at initiatives directly delivered under the dedicated public engagement with research strategy.
-Outreach activities included 23 events, including public lectures and participation in Doors Open Day (see Case Study 4).
 A range of events are planned across the year ahead, extending the breadth of its audiences further as a partner in a new Wellcome Funded project, 'Cellblock Science', aimed at delivering informal science learning to prisons in Scotland.
 Further funding applications will be taken forward for activities such as future European Researchers Night activities, extending activities across the whole of Scotland, and to external sponsors for the May Festival, with many of the events in 2018 created in collaboration with students and youth groups, following the Scottish Government 'Year of Young People' theme.